Recycling and bulk trash service

-Bulk trash pickup every other week begins April 3.
-The new service will alternate every other week with recyclable collection.
+Bulk trash pickup alternates every other week with recyclable collection.
 Residential customers can learn when their bulk trash and their recyclables will be picked up with this map and this calendar.
 This interactive map is also available.

-Garbage and recyclables will continue to be picked up on the same day and in the same location for customers.
+Garbage and recyclables are picked up on the same day and in the same location for customers.
 Bulk items should be placed at least 3 feet away from the tan bin to avoid interfering with weekly trash collection.